Catel/Catel.Docs/src/vnext/content/getting-started/wpf/finalizing-the-application.md

 ## Adding validation

 Adding validation with Catel is extremely easy.
-There are two flavors to pick from, but they work exactly the same (since both the models and view models internally derive from *ModelBase*).
-To add validation to the *Person* model, use this code:
+There are two flavors to pick from, but they work exactly the same (since both the models and view models internally derive from `ValidatableModelBase`).
+To add validation to the `Person` model, use this code:

 ```
 protected override void ValidateFields(List<IFieldValidationResult> validationResults)